Ogre Battle 64: Person of Lordly Caliber (Nintendo 64)

 OVERALL (98/100): If you read through this you may think I gave up way too many points to the story mode, but it is what makes this game great, just like FF3.
 Ogre Battle 64 is a game that has great gameplay, with a story that beats out many movies.
 You will find yourself playing Ogre Battle in the middle of the night, trying to discover more of this magnificent plot.
 I have played hundreds of video games, but Ogre Battle 64 is definitely one of my favorites, only closed in by two from the champion RPG series.

-If you enjoyed this Ogre Battle 64: Person of Lordly Caliber review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Ogre Battle 64: Person of Lordly Caliber review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!